Robert Buchanan (minister)

-Robert Buchanan (1802-1875) was a Scottish Presbyterian minister and historian who served as Moderator of the General Assembly to the Free Church of Scotland in 1860/61.
+Robert Buchanan (15 August 1802 - 30/31 March 1875) was a Scottish Presbyterian minister and historian who served as Moderator of the General Assembly to the Free Church of Scotland in 1860/61.
 He was one of the leading figures in the Disruption of 1843.

 He had correspondence with several notable figures of the day over many years: Lord Aberdeen; Sir Robert Peel; Thomas Chalmers from 1834 to 1845; and George Combe from 1821 to 1827.

-Life
+Early life and education

 He was born on 15 August 1802 at St Ninian's, a small district in the east of Stirling in central Scotland.
 He was the son of Alexander Buchanan, a brewer and farmer, and his wife, Margaret Wingate.
 He studied divinity at Glasgow University.

+Career

 He was ordained in the Church of Scotland in 1826 in Gargunnock and translated in 1829 to Saltoun in East Lothian, replacing Rev Dr Gilbert Burnet.
 In 1833 he moved to the Tron Kirk in Glasgow.
 He then lived at 2 Richmond Street.